exiguus/zola-monoplain/themes/zola-monoplain/content/_index.md

 +++
-title = "Zola-Inky"
+title = "About this theme"
 images = []
 template = "index.html"
 in_search_index = true
 toc = true
 +++

-# About this theme

 Zola `mono/plain; a11y=true` is a theme by [exiguus](https://github.com/exiguus) for the [Zola](https://www.getzola.org/) static site generator.